 • Verification of 25 hours of guided observations: Prior to enrolling in the Master’s Program in Speech-Language Pathology, students must complete 25 hours of Guided Observations as per ASHA Scope of Practice in Speech-Language Pathology guided observations standards prior to enrollment in MA SLP coursework.

-Completed CSDCAS applications, UNC Greensboro’s supplemental application, payments for both applications, and transcripts must be received by January 15th at 11:59 PM EST. To ensure items arrive on time, try to send all documents several weeks before the deadline.
+Verified CSDCAS applications, UNC Greensboro’s supplemental application, payments for both applications, and transcripts must be received by January 15th at 11:59 PM EST. NOTE: The CSDCAS application must not only be received, but also VERIFIED by January 15th at 11:59 PM EST.

 • General Education: